What Do We Do Now ?

 Information required when making arrangements

 When a death occurs, there is a legal obligation to register the death with the Registrar of Births, Deaths and Marriages (BDM) in that state.
 The Registrar asks for particular information as part of the process of registering the death.
-Not all family members know the family history so it's a good idea to have a short get-together before meeting with the Funeral company to get some of the facts straight.
 Whilst the Funeral Director supplies BDM with the relevent information on your behalf, they need your input of the correct information first.

 Information to assemble before meeting to discuss arrangements: